Quickly exit

 Do I need a lawyer to report a crime to the police?

 You do not need a lawyer to report a crime to the police.
-You can go to the police station alone, or with a person you trust.
+You can go to the police station alone or with a person you trust.

 A caseworker at a crime victims assistance centre (CAVAC) can provide all the information you need, and can even accompany you to the police station.

-However, a judge may assign you the service of a lawyer, free of charge, to represent you in certain specific proceedings, for example if
+However, a judge may assign you the service of a lawyer, free of charge, to represent you in certain specific proceedings, for example, if:

 • the defence lawyer wants to present as evidence, at trial, information about your sexual behaviour that is not specific to the charges.